Paragraph on Earthquake: 6 Samples, Facts & Safety Guide

 Paragraph on Earthquake

 An earthquake is a natural disaster that causes the ground to shake suddenly.
 It happens when rocks under the earth move.
-Sometimes the shaking is small, but sometimes it is very strong and can destroy houses and roads.
-Earthquakes can cause injuries and loss of life.
-Bangladesh is at risk of earthquakes because it is close to fault lines.
-Students should learn safety rules, such as taking cover under a strong table.
-Learning about earthquakes helps us stay safe during emergencies.
+Some earthquakes are small, but strong ones can destroy houses and roads.
+Earthquakes may cause injuries and loss of life.
+Bangladesh is at risk because it lies near fault lines.
+Students should learn safety rules such as taking cover under strong furniture.
+Knowledge about earthquakes helps people stay safe during emergencies.

 An earthquake is a natural disaster that happens when the earth’s surface shakes suddenly.
 It is caused by the movement of large tectonic plates under the ground.
 When these plates move, they release energy that makes the earth tremble.
 Earthquakes can be weak or strong.
 A strong earthquake can destroy buildings, roads, and bridges and may cause loss of life.
-Earthquakes are measured by the Richter scale, which shows how powerful they are.
-Bangladesh is located near seismic zones, so cities like Dhaka are at risk.
+Seismometers record earthquake waves, and scientists report magnitude using several scales; moment magnitude is widely used for larger events.
+Earthquake risk varies by location, local ground conditions, population, and the safety of buildings and infrastructure.
 To reduce damage, people should build strong houses and follow safety rules during an earthquake.
 Students should learn what to do during such disasters so they can protect themselves and help others.
 Earthquake awareness is very important for saving lives.

 An earthquake is a sudden shaking of the earth’s surface caused by movements deep underground.
 These movements occur when tectonic plates beneath the earth’s crust collide, separate, or slide past each other.
 When energy is released from this movement, the ground shakes, and an earthquake happens.

 Earthquakes can be mild or very strong.
 A mild earthquake may not cause much damage, but a strong one can destroy buildings, roads, bridges, and other structures.
 Many people may get injured or even lose their lives.
-Earthquakes are measured using the Richter scale, where higher numbers indicate stronger earthquakes.
+Earthquake size is reported as magnitude; moment magnitude is commonly used for larger earthquakes.

 To reduce damage, people should build earthquake-resistant buildings and follow safety rules.
-During an earthquake, students should take cover under strong furniture and stay away from windows.
+If indoors during shaking, students should Drop, Cover, and Hold On, protect their head and neck, and stay away from windows when possible.
 Learning about earthquakes helps students understand the importance of disaster preparedness and safety awareness.

 An earthquake is a natural disaster that occurs when the earth’s surface shakes suddenly.
 This shaking is caused by the movement of tectonic plates beneath the earth’s crust.
 These plates move slowly over time, but when they suddenly slip or collide, they release energy that causes earthquakes.

-The strength of an earthquake is measured by the Richter scale.
+Earthquake size is reported as magnitude, while intensity describes shaking and effects at a location.
 A small earthquake may cause little damage, while a strong earthquake can result in severe destruction.
 Buildings may collapse, roads may break, and people may lose their homes or lives.
 Earthquakes can also trigger landslides, fires, and tsunamis, making the situation even worse.

 To minimize damage, it is important to construct earthquake-resistant buildings and improve disaster management systems.
 Schools should conduct regular earthquake drills so students know how to react during emergencies.
-Students should also spread awareness about safety rules, such as staying calm, taking cover, and following evacuation plans.
+Students should also spread awareness about safety rules, including Drop, Cover, and Hold On during shaking and following local evacuation instructions afterward.
 Proper preparation can reduce loss of life and property during earthquakes.

 Paragraph on Earthquake—150 words